TheAngryByrd/MiniScaffold/README.md

 - How do I create releases easily?
 - What Issue/Pull Request templates should I use?
 - How should I go about creating documentation?
-- How do I get CI setup easily?
+- How do I get CI/CD setup easily?
 - What's the standard .gitignore file?
 - What other things would make it easier for me when starting off creating a project I might not even know about?